PeterSufliarsky/openrelik-worker-zimmermantools/README.md

-# Openrelik worker for running Eric Zimmerman's tools on input files
+# OpenRelik worker for running Eric Zimmerman's tools on input files

 ## Description
 This worker can be used to parse input files using forensic tools created by Eric Zimmerman.
 See https://ericzimmerman.github.io for more information.